RTBHOUSE/techblog/_posts/2021-11-24-L2-EVPN-to-L3-concept-part1.markdown

 In 2015, we deployed first racks where network was based on bare metal switches [Supermicro SSE-X3648R](https://www.supermicro.com/en/products/accessories/networking/sse-x3648s.php) with Cumulus Linux as [NOS](https://en.wikipedia.org/wiki/Network_operating_system), and connected them to existing brocade stack using 4x10Gbps LACP uplink.
 At that time bare metal switch concept, DAC cables were emerging technologies and Cumulus Linux was very immature.
-We spam Cumlus support with bugs raports.
+We spammed Cumlus support with bug raports.
 Despite that, we achieved the majority of our goals:

   - new 10Gpbs infrastructure/network cost increase vs old 1Gbps was minimal due to relatively inexpensive hardware